 For example, a targeted Cash Transfers program in Egypt (“Takaful and Karama”, TK) established very strict eligibility rules.
 As of 2018 the program was covering 3.4 mln poor households with children, elderly, disabled or orphans.
 Selection of beneficiaries is done through geographical and categorical criteria, with household-level means testing as the final selection filter.
 Beneficiaries are selected from a database containing 8 million households (around 31 million people), so in there is a potential to expand the program.
 However, the program was aiming at lower coverage than the needs assessment has revealed: while 30% of Egyptians are poor, only around 15% of them receive Takaful.
 While minimizing the number of those ineligible benefiting from the program (and hence showing very high cost effectiveness), strict targeting rules also limits the program coverage and leads to exclusion.
 The limited financing for the program forces its administrators to apply low eligibility score, excluding many potential beneficiaries.
 From the individual’s point of view, the selection is a “black box” process that is perceived to have a high degree of randomness and creates social tensions (World Bank, IFPRI 2017).

 Definition of the assistance unit (individual, nuclear household or multi-generational household – see Grosh et al 2022 for an extended list of household types, which also includes other types of living arrangements) has important implications for equity, incentives and gender outcomes.
 Therefore, understanding how social assistance and household formation interact may be important to equity and to the goals of the program as well as having possible unintended consequences.
 Gender considerations have to be taken into consideration to ensure that the program does not create unintended stigma or biases (Camiletti et al 2022).
+Households composition is also an important factor when deciding on the size of the benefit (see related discussion in section 2.2 below).

 Targeting approaches

-Several types of targeting methods are used: income testing (including asset tests), proxy means testing, geographic targeting, categorical targeting, community-based targeting, lotteries and self-targeting (Grosh et al. 2008, Schüring 2021).
+Several types of targeting methods and combinations thereof are used: income testing (including asset tests) which can also take the form of affluence testing, proxy means testing, geographic targeting, categorical targeting, benefit-test, community-based targeting, lotteries and self-targeting (Grosh et al. 2008, Schüring 2021).

 Geographic targeting implies choosing the geographical area whose population would be eligible.
 The choice is often driven by a higher-than-average poverty rates in the selected regions (Fiszbein and Schady 2009).
 The aim of this targeting mechanism is to enable that area to catch up with the average.
 Geographical targeting is low cost and simple; but it only works well if the targeted area is relatively homogeneous and if poverty is highly spatially concentrated.